okTurtles/groupincome.org/src/posts/2025-dunbars-number.md

 One of the issues facing all financial safety nets is fraud.

-Group Income is able to address fraud in privacy-preserving way, without needing [to scan your eyeballs](https://whitepaper.worldcoin.org/technical-implementation#the-orb).
+Group Income is able to address fraud in a privacy-preserving way, without needing [to scan your eyeballs](https://whitepaper.worldcoin.org/technical-implementation#the-orb).

 You may have heard of ["voter fraud"](https://en.wikipedia.org/wiki/Electoral_fraud), ["social security fraud"](https://www.ssa.gov/fraud/), and ["charity fraud"](https://en.wikipedia.org/wiki/Charity_fraud).
 All of these types of fraud have something in common: an inability to accurately identify individuals.
 Also known as a ["Sybil attack"](https://en.wikipedia.org/wiki/Sybil_attack), fraudsters create fake identities and use those to abuse the system.